LesterCuasay/Project-4/README.md

 - Ban users:
     - As a site admin I want them to be able to ban existing users if they have caused issues during their time with us.

+&nbsp;
+### __Technologies Used__

+&nbsp;
+#### __Languages Used__:

+- [HTML](https://en.wikipedia.org/wiki/HTML5) - used for main content for the site.
+- [CSS3](https://en.wikipedia.org/wiki/CSS) - used to style the sites layout.
+- [Javascript](https://www.javascript.com/) - used with bootstrap and also my star ratings and date functions.
+- [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) - used as the front-end framework.
+- [Django](https://www.djangoproject.com/) - used as the Python framework.
+- [PostgreSQL](https://www.postgresql.org/) - used as the relational database management.
+- [ElephantSQL](https://www.elephantsql.com/) - used as the Postgres database.
+- [Cloudinary](https://cloudinary.com/) - used for online static file storage.
+- [Gmail](https://www.google.com/gmail/about/) - used to create an email address to send emails from.
+- [Heroku](https://heroku.com/) - used for hosting of deployed site.
+- [Font Awesome](https://fontawesome.com/) - used for the icons on the footer.
+- [Google Fonts](https://fonts.google.com/) - used for the font styles for the site.
+- [Figma](https://www.figma.com/) - used to design my wireframes.